mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0-plugin.md

-# oc plugin to install OpenShift cluster in the edge with AWS Local Zones
+# Use oc plugin to install OpenShift cluster in the edge with AWS Local Zones

 This post describes how to use the kubectl/oc plugin to install an OpenShift cluster in existing VPC with Local Zone subnet - the network resources will be also created.

+The `aws-zone` plugin is the automated approach to set up the AWS VPC and Local Zone subnets for OpenShift clusters, those procedures are described in detail in the article ["Install OpenShift cluster in the edge with AWS Local Zones"](https://dev.to/mtulio/install-openshift-in-the-cloud-edge-with-aws-local-zones-3nh0).

 The following resources will be created: